Angular2Guy/AngularPwaMessenger/README.md

 ## Minikube setup

 The application can be run in a Minikube cluster.
 The cluster runs the docker images for the AngularPwaMessenger and the Mongodb.
 The Mongodb has a persistent volume to store its data between restarts.
 The configuraton of the application can be found in the helm directory and is done as a helm chart.
 To run it minikube, kubectl and helm need to be installed.
+Further documentation can be found in the wiki.

 ## Setup